rbackman/Eclipsicle/README.md

 Animation scripts (`*.led`) begin with a `ConfigFile:` line naming the base parameter preset.
 Parameters listed under the `Parameters:` section override values from that preset and `Animations:` describes the sequence of animations for the strip.

+Within the UI, open an animation file and use the **Send** button to transmit it to the device.
+Newlines are encoded as `|` characters when sent via the `script:` command.